Skip navigation.

 CC371.1.
 Soft tissues from a Tyrannosaurus bone indicate recent burial.

-CC211.
-There are gaps between invertebrates and vertebrates.
+CC216.1.
+There are gaps between land mammals and whales.

 Each religious antievolutionist claim on the card links to the mainstream science responses collected by Mark Isaak in his excellent "Index to Creationist Claims".
 Be sure to check those out.